-Similarly the prognostic discriminatory performance of the models was compared via Harrell's c-index, Gönen & Heller's K, Royston-Sauerbrei's $R^2_D$ and tdAUC as shown in Table 5.
+Similarly the discriminatory performance of the models was compared via Harrell's c-index, Gönen & Heller's K, Royston-Sauerbrei's $R^2_D$ and tdAUC as shown in Table 5.
 Both models showed similar performance in the derivation and internal validation sets.
-In the external validation cohorts, good discrimination was also observed, although there was a slight deterioration in the measurement figures, which was most pronounced in the

-8 The prognostic-discriminatory performance of both ERASL models exceeded those of AJCC 9 TNM, the Korean model and the SLICER score in predicting early recurrence (Table 5).
-By 10 including microvascular invasion, ERASL-post showed a better performance than ERASL-11 pre.
+In the external validation cohorts, good discrimination was also observed, although there was a slight deterioration in the measurement figures, which was most pronounced in the Italian cohort.
+The discriminatory performance of both ERASL models exceeded those of AJCC TNM, the Korean model and the SLICER score in predicting early recurrence (Table 5).
+By including microvascular invasion, ERASL-post showed a better performance than ERASL-pre.

-13 Calibration
+Calibration